ARKopp/fabacademy2016/week10/Readme.md

 ~~~

 To automate our primograph we decided to use a rasbperry pi and a motor controller board.
-The complete documentation you find on the group page.
-Here you can find my part of the project and a little introduction using the pi and the explorer hat.
+The complete documentation you find on the group page and on the pages of Norma and [Elissa.](http://archive.fabacademy.org/archives/2016/fablabbcn2016/students/79/) Here you can find my part of the project which was eletronics and software and a little introduction using the pi and the explorer hat.

 ## Bill of Materials